On this page

 Purple recycled water standpipe (Euroa)

-The purple recycled (non-potable) treated water standpipe in Euroa (Golf Course Rd) will remain open for non-drinking uses only, such as construction and dust-suppression.
+The purple recycled (non-potable) treated water standpipe in Euroa (Golf Course Rd) is open for non-drinking uses only, such as construction and dust-suppression.

 Please note we do not recommend treated recycled water from our purple standpipe to be used for animal consumption, including livestock.